NigarValikhanova/CS50x-Introduction-to-CS/README.md

 - View your diary entries organized by date on the **Calendar** page.
 - Upload and view your images in the **Gallery**.

-## Contributing

-Feel free to fork this repository and submit pull requests for any improvements.

 ## License

 This project is licensed under the MIT License.